 Arthur Petron

-Electromechanical design, embodied learning loops, and the mathematics of reality.
+Electromechanical design, embodied learning loops, film, photography, and the mathematics of reality.

 About